Irv Koons

-Irvin Louis Koons (March 14, 1922 – September 10, 2017) was an award-winning American graphic artist, industrial designer, and illustrator who became one of the leading consumer package designers of the 20th century.
+Irvin Louis Koons (March 14, 1922 – September 10, 2017) was an American graphic artist, industrial designer, and illustrator who became one of the leading consumer package designers of the 20th century.
 In 1949, he founded Irv Koons Associates, Inc., an industrial design firm particularly noted for the package design of consumer goods.

 Early life

 Irvin Louis Koons was born March 14, 1922, in Harrisburg, Pennsylvania, the son of Frank and Rose (Silver) Koons.
 His father owned a printing shop and, as a teenager, Koons began assisting in the family business by designing items for their clients (throughout his career, he credited his father as the major influence on his design aesthetic).
 In 1932, his older sister, Eleanor Pearl Koons, drowned in a local swimming pool at age 14.
 Shortly thereafter, the family moved to Reading, Pennsylvania.

 In 1939, after graduating from Reading High School early at the age of 16, Koons went to New York City, where he studied art at the Pratt Institute.
 With only $100 in his pocket when he arrived in New York, Koons worked his way through school by teaching art in settlement houses, selling his class projects, and washing dishes.
 In 1942, after taking a course in camouflage design, he was drafted into the U.S. Army and trained in the infantry and the amphibious engineers.

 Just before his unit was deployed for combat, he was reassigned to a Special Services unit in Fort Meade, Maryland, where he designed stage sets for Broadway shows traveling to overseas army posts to entertain the troops.
 He was then assigned to New York to work as a designer/illustrator for the Army's Information and Education Division before being sent to New Delhi, India to work as art director for the China Burma India Theater.
 Despite still only being in his early twenties, Koons was assigned the position of acting cultural attaché for the United States Information Agency in India and the U.S. State Department.
 He also served as art critic for The Statesman, India's leading English-language newspaper at the time, was guest editor of Roopa-Lekha, the Indian art magazine, and became a member of the All India Fine Arts and Crafts Society.
 Koons helped organize the first International Art Exhibition held in India and was instrumental in the founding of the National Art Gallery of India.

 After the war, Koons studied painting at the École des Beaux-Arts at Fontainebleau.
 In 1950, shortly after their marriage, he and his wife Leah, who was also a painter, were invited back to Fontainebleau to teach art and continue their painting.
 Although he realized early on that his career was in commercial art and design, Koons was an accomplished and prolific painter and sculptor, and he continued to work in a variety of mediums, but chiefly in oil painting, for the rest of his life.